Van Long Nature Reserve (Ninh Binh) Breathtaking boat ride

 But no worries if you get stuck in any of the shallow water, as the rowers are professionals.
 They might have to turn around at one point and not get through one of the caves.
 But it’s still very much worth it!

-Passing through a dark cave in Van Long Nature Reserve in Ninh Binh
+Passing through a dark cave in Van Long Nature Reserve in Ninh Binh - Van Long boat ride

-Arijana Tkalčec enjoying a sunset boat ride in Van Long in Vietnam
+Arijana Tkalčec enjoying a sunset boat ride in Van Long in Vietnam - Van Long Nature Reserve Ninh Binh - best time to visit Van Long

-Where to stay in Van Long Nature Reserve?
+Where to stay in Van Long Nature Reserve

-The best option for staying close to Van Long Nature Reserve is Emeralda Resort Ninh Binh, just a few minutes away.
-Otherwise, staying in Trang An, Tam Coc, or any other part of Ninh Binh is fine also.
-It’s only about 30 minutes drive away.
+Otherwise, staying in Trang An, Tam Coc, or any other part of Ninh Binh is fine.
+It’s only about a 30-minute drive away.

-Loopy in Ha Giang, Vietnam
+Loopy in Ha Giang, Vietnam - get eSIM to stay connected

-Need a reliable Vietnam mobile package to stay online?
+Need a reliable mobile package to stay online in Vietnam?

 After living in Vietnam for almost two years, we highly recommend the affordable eSIM packages from Gigago.
 These packages also include a local number for ride-hailing and other services.